Steve Englebright

-Steven C. Englebright (born August 24, 1946) was the Assembly member for the 4th District of the New York Assembly from 1992 until his defeat in 2022.
+Steven C. Englebright (born August 24, 1946) is a former New York State Assembly member for the 4th District from 1992 until his defeat in 2022.
 He ran for Suffolk County Legislature in 2023 and won.
 In 2025, he ran for re-election and won.
 He is a Democrat.

 Education

 Englebright graduated from Bayside High School in Queens, New York.
 He received a B.S. degree from the University of Tennessee in 1969 and an M.S. in Paleontology/Sedimentology from Stony Brook University in 1974.

 Non-political career

 He worked as Curator of Geologic Collections at Stony Brook University and was the founding director of the Museum of Long Island Natural Sciences.
 Englebright served as a Suffolk County legislator from 1983 until his election to the New York State Assembly in 1992.

 Steve has been working as a professor in the Department of Geology at Stony Brook University for the past three decades.